Shane Hunter

-Shane Hunter (born June 27, 2001) is an American professional basketball player for Legia Warsaw of the Polish Basketball League (PLK) and Basketball Champions League, on loan from Maccabi Tel Aviv.
-He played college basketball for the Nova Southeastern Sharks.
+Shane Hunter (born June 27, 2001) is an American and Israeli professional basketball player for Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

 College career

 Hunter played college ball for Nova Southeastern.
 In his last season Hunter averaged 15.9 points, 6.7 rebounds, 1.7 assists, 1.3 steals and 2.0 blocks per game.
 Hunter was named Sunshine State All-First Team, Sunshine State All-Defensive Team, Sunshine State Conference All-Tournament Team and Sunshine State Conference Tournament MVP.

 Professional career

 After graduating from college, Hunter signed with the Norrköping Dolphins of the Swedish Basketball League.
 He won the League title and was named Finals MVP.

 On July 27, 2025, Hunter signed a three-year deal with Euroleague team Maccabi Tel Aviv.
 He was immediately loaned out to Polish champions Legia Warsaw.